-- The ribbon is not available in classic view.
-Instead, these commands are available in the "classic view" menu format or in a toolbar at the top of the window. - In this guide, instructions that include these commands often include a picture of the icon as well.
+Note: In this guide, instructions that include these commands often include a picture of the icon as well.

-Table 1: Frequently-Used Spreadsheet Icons
+Frequently-Used Spreadsheet Icons

-Icon Command Purpose <> Expand Displays the spreadsheet with one more level of detail. \$ \$ Collapse Displays the spreadsheet with one less level of detail.
+Icon Command Purpose ⟨ ><⟩ Expand Displays the spreadsheet with one more level of detail. \$4 Collapse Displays the spreadsheet with one less level of detail.
 Layout Lets you create, modify, delete, or apply a custom layout to the spreadsheet.

-Icon Command Purpose 2 Quick Perform takeoff directly from the item list.
+2 Quick Perform takeoff directly from the item list.
 Available only when a database is open.
 Item Opens the Item Takeoff window, in which you choose the items and specify their takeoff quantities.
 Available only when a database is open.
 Assembly Opens the Assembly Takeoff window, in which you choose an assembly and specify the takeoff quantities for its items.
 Available only when a database is open.
 1 One-time Item Creates a one-time item for the current estimate.
 You enter the phase, description, takeoff quantity, unit, and categories.
 Combine Lets you combine matching items in the spreadsheet.
 Scan Estimate Lets you find incomplete items in the spreadsheet.
-9 What's This?
+8 What's This?
 Displays Help for a button, command, or window.